PoisotLab/ms_network_prediction/manuscript.md

 initial approach is to simply compute the average error between the model's prediction and the true data we have, and choose the model with the smallest error---however this approach inevitably results in _overfitting_.
-One approach to avoid overfitting is using information criteria (*e.g.* AIC, BIC, MDL, the heavily maligned Bayes Factor), which are based around the heuristic that good models maximize the ratio of information provided by the model to the number of parameters it has.

-However, when the intended use-case of a model is prediction, the relevant form of validation is _predictive accuracy_. _Crossvalidation_ provides a better alternative for validating a model's predictive capacity.
+One approach to avoid overfitting is using information criteria (*e.g.* AIC, BIC, MDL) based around the heuristic that good models maximize the ratio of information provided by the model to the number of parameters it has.
+However, when the intended use-case of a model is prediction, the relevant form of validation is _predictive accuracy_, _crossvalidation_ provides a better alternative for validating a model's predictive capacity.
 Crossvalidation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that is hasn't "seen" yet (called the _test_ set) [@Bishop2006PatRec].
-This procedure is often repeated for different subdivisions of the dataset.
-One powerful approach is Leave-one-out-crossvalidation (LOOCV), which considers each data points uniquely as a test set, enabling analysis of a given models sensitivity to a single data point [@Arlot2010SurCro].
-However, these methods are typically limited by the ensuing computation time requirements.
-Further adjustments can be done by adjusting the model structure (layer compositions and network structures for neural networks, number of trees and splits for tree-based models, etc.) and further tuning parameters.
+This procedure is often repeated for different subdivisions of the dataset [@Arlot2010SurCro].

 ## Networks and Interactions